jsx-eslint/eslint-plugin-react/docs/rules/hook-use-state.md

+# react/hook-use-state

-# Ensure destructuring and symmetric naming of useState hook value and setter variables (`react/hook-use-state`)
+📝 Ensure destructuring and symmetric naming of useState hook value and setter variables.

 💡 This rule is manually fixable by [editor suggestions](https://eslint.org/docs/latest/use/core-concepts#rule-suggestions).